CSPF-Founder/RPasswordChanger/README.md

 * Choose the computers which you want to change the password.
 * If you want to choose all the computers from the list, click the checkbox on the top.
 * Enter AD Credentials and Domain Name(on the right side) and click the "Set" Button
-* Select whether you want to change the Default admin account("Administrator") or all local admin accounts of the desktop machines connected to the AD.
+* Select whether you want to change the default admin account("Administrator") or all local admin accounts of the desktop machines connected to the AD.
-* Click Change Password Button
+* Click Change Password button
 * Once password changing process is completed, you can see the new password list in "View Passwords" tab

 Other Functions:
 --------------------------
-* You can export the passwords list to a CSV file by Right clicking on the "View Passwords" tab
+* You can export the passwords list to a CSV file by right clicking on the "View Passwords" tab
 * In “Change Password Tab”: You can enable or disable computers from the list - These computers will be ignored when doing password change.